 I will never look at that photo again, one of my favorites, without thinking of Hester.

-Update: Sadly I learned the cheetah in this photo was killed by a lion in December of 2009.
-What a great priviledge to have been so close to her.
+Update: Sadly, I learned the cheetah in this photo was killed by a lion in December of 2009.
+What a great privilege to have been so close to her.